+b.
+SO2 emission factor provided in the source document used as a representative SOx emission factor.

-- a) Source document provided an emission factor for total non-methane organic compounds (TNMOC).
-This value used as a surrogate emission factor for total VOCs. - b) There are variations in the NEW depending on the charge configuration.
-Refer to Table 15.4.1-1 of AP-42 for specific data. - c) SOURCE: Mitchell, William J. and Jack C. Suggs, "Emission Factors for the Disposal of Energetic Materials by Open Burning and Open Detonation (OB/OD)," U.S. Environmental Protection Agency, August 1998. - d) SOURCE: Wilcox, J. L., et al., "Characterization of Emissions Produced by the Open Burning/Open Detonation of Complex Munitions," Physical Test Division, West Desert Test Center, September 1996.
+c.
+Source document provided an emission factor for total non-methane organic compounds (TNMOC).
+This value used as a surrogate emission factor for total VOCs.

+d.
+There are variations in the NEW depending on the charge configuration.
+Refer to Table 15.4.1-1 of AP-42 for specific data.

+e.
+SOURCE: Mitchell, William J. and Jack C. Suggs, "Emission Factors for the Disposal of Energetic Materials by Open Burning and Open Detonation (OB/OD)," U.S. Environmental Protection Agency, August 1998.

+f.
+SOURCE: Wilcox, J. L., et al., "Characterization of Emissions Produced by the Open Burning/Open Detonation of Complex Munitions," Physical Test Division, West Desert Test Center, September 1996.

-[&]quot;---" - No data is available.
+"---" - No data is available.

-[&]quot;00.00E+00" - Compound was not detected or detected at only the background level.
+"00.00E+00" - Compound was not detected or detected at only the background level.